Researching Disability-Inclusive Education in Sub-Saharan Africa and

-The Inclusive Education Initiative, in partnership with the University of Cambridge, is hosting a workshop series which will bring researchers and academics from Sub-Saharan Africa and South Asia together and provide a platform to share perspectives on the disability-inclusive education research priorities in their regions.
+The Inclusive Education Initiative, in partnership with the University of Cambridge, University of Gondar, and Kathmandu University is hosting a workshop series which will bring researchers and academics from Sub-Saharan Africa and South Asia together and provide a platform to share perspectives on the disability-inclusive education research priorities in their regions.
 The workshop series will:

 - Identify the research priorities in the field of disability-inclusive education and their potential contributions.

 - Understand the challenges faced by the Southern scholars while researching and publishing on disability-inclusive education.